romainneutron/Sphinx-Search-API-PHP-Client/README.md

 # SphinxSearch PHP API

-[SphinxSearch](http://sphinxsearch.com/) is a powerful serach engine to index MySQL and PostgreSQL databases.
+[SphinxSearch](http://sphinxsearch.com/) is a powerful search engine to index MySQL and PostgreSQL databases.

 This repository is used to make SphinxSearch API PHP Client available through